CivicActions/ssp-toolkit/docs/ssp.md

 ### AR-3: PRIVACY REQUIREMENTS FOR CONTRACTORS AND SERVICE PROVIDERS

-> "The organization:
->      a.
-Establishes privacy roles, responsibilities, and access requirements for contractors and service
->           providers; and
->      b.
-Includes privacy requirements in contracts and other acquisition-related documents."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this